 - eating a snack that provides protein and healthful fats after exercise

-A person can try many different techniques to reduce stress.
-Strategies that may help include:
+A person can try many different techniques to

 - breathing and relaxation techniques

 - listening to music or reading a book